Fringe theories about the Shroud of Turin: Burial ointments theory

 In November 2011, F. Curciarello et al. published a paper that analyzed the abrupt changes in the yellowed fibril density values on the Shroud image.
 They concluded that the rapid changes in the body image intensity are not anomalies in the manufacturing process of the linen but that they can be explained with the presence of aromas or burial ointments.
 However, their work leaves the existence of an energy source for the image an open question.

 Other theories

 Other theories have been proposed as well, such as the nuclear emissions theory which claims that the image was formed from nuclear emissions from an earthquake that struck Jerusalem in 33 AD.

+Fringe dating

+There has been some fringe dating of the Shroud.
+According to a 2022 study by Italian researchers (De Caro et al.), who invented a new technique involving X-rays to date the material:

+The experimental results are compatible with the hypothesis that the TS is a 2000-year-old relic, as supposed by Christian tradition, under the condition that it was kept at suitable levels of average secular temperature — 20.0–22.5 °C — and correlated relative humidity — 75–55% — for 13 centuries of unknown history, in addition to the seven centuries of known history in Europe.
+To make the present result compatible with that of the 1988 radiocarbon test, the TS should have been conserved during its hypothetical seven centuries of life at a secular room temperature very close to the maximum values registered on the earth.

+A 2018 paper on the Shroud co-authored by De Caro and his colleagues was retracted by the journal PLOS One, because not only did their study lack sufficient controls to support their conclusions, but the provenance of the fibers used in the analysis was also questioned.